Karasi Bey: Reign

-Later Ottoman sources referred to Karasi as a nöker (vassal) during the first reign of Mesud II, the Sultan of Rum.
-Kalam and Karasi Bey are thought to have taken over the region around Balıkesir during Mesud's reign and claimed independence at an unknown date.
+Later Ottoman sources referred to Karasi as a nöker (vassal) during the first reign of Mesud II, Sultan of Rum.
+Karasi Bey, along with his father Kalam, presumably took over the region around Balıkesir during Mesud's reign and claimed independence at an unknown date.
 Fifteenth century Byzantine Greek historian Doukas wrote that they appeared in the region during the rule of the Byzantine Emperor Andronikos II.
 It corresponded to the ancient region of Mysia, excluding the towns of Artaki, Pegae, Adramytion, Pergamon, and Dardanellia.
 However, Cahen proposes that the state appeared much later as medieval writers Ramon Muntaner and George Pachymeres do not mention the Karasids.
-Cahen disputes historian Mordtmann's connection of the Lamisai mentioned by Pachymeres and the Calames (Karasi's father Kalam) of Nicephorus Gregoras.
+Historian Mordtmann identified a certain Calames (Karasi's father Kalam) attested to by Nicephorus Gregoras as the Lamisai mentioned by Pachymeres, which was disputed by Cahen.

-Following the Byzantine campaign in western Anatolia allied with Catalan Company and Alans between 1302 and 1308, Karasi expanded into Lesser Mysia and reached south bordering the Sarukhanids.
-In 1311, Karasi is also known to have laid support to the Sari Saltuk tribe led by Ece Halil who clashed with the Byzantine Empire in Thrace.
-Karasi Bey accepted troops who survived the struggle to take refuge in his realm.
+Karasi expanded into Lesser Mysia and reached south bordering the Sarukhanids, following the futile western Anatolian campaigns in 1302–8 headed by the Byzantines and their allied mercenaries, the Catalan Company and the Alans.
+In 1311, Karasi supported the Sari Saltuk tribe led by Ece Halil who clashed with the Byzantine Empire in Thrace.
+Karasi Bey allowed troops who survived the struggle to take refuge in his realm.
 Pachymeres reported that the Catalan mercenaries defeated the "Turks" in Germe, east of Pergamos, which Zachariadou suggests were the Karasids.
-Karasi is thought to have died before 1328, when his son and successor Demir Khan made an agreement with the Byzantines.
-Some researchers set Karasi's death year as 1334 or 1336 based on later Ottoman sources, which attested to the death of a Karasid ruler, Ajlan.
-Although Cahen proposed Ajlan as the nickname of Karasi, these sources referred to Ajlan as the son of Karasi, whereas Karasi's son Yakhshi is also known as Ajlan.
+Karasi died sometime before 1328, when his son and successor Demir Khan made an agreement with the Byzantines.
+Cahen identified Ajlan, a Karasid ruler mentioned by later Ottoman sources, as Karasi's nickname.
+Based on Ajlan's death detailed by those sources, some researchers placed Karasi's death year as 1334 or 1336.
+However, primary sources referred to Ajlan as the "son of Karasi".
+Historian Zerrin Günal instead identified Ajlan as Karasi's son Yakhshi.